Berkeley-CS61B/website-fa23/materials/proj/proj3/faq.md

 ### Can I resubmit 3A Checkoff form?

-You can edit your answer until the deadline.
-But if you edit after the deadline, that would not be valid.
+Yes.
+But if you resubmit after the deadline, that would not be valid.

 ### When will we hear 3A results back?